patrikasvanagas/Hex-MCTS-CPP14/README.md

 - `Cell_state`: an enum to represent the state of a cell on a Hex game board, which could either be empty or claimed by a player (Blue or Red).
 - `Board`: represents the Hex game board, providing functionality for its initialization, move validation, game state representation, determining the game outcome using recursive [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search), and visualization.
 - `Mcts_agent`: an implementation of the MCTS algorithm that simulates game play to select the most promising move, supporting optional thread-safe parallelization for improved performance and detailed logging.
 A `Node` of the game tree is a nested class.
 - `Logger`: a thread-safe, singleton utility used for logging operations and state changes in the Monte Carlo Tree Search (MCTS) algorithm.
-It is a member class of `Mcts_agent`.
+It is used a member class of `Mcts_agent`.
 - `Player`: an abstract base class that outlines the necessary structure and methods for any player type in a game, with `Human_player` and `Mcts_player` as concrete subclasses representing a human player and a player that uses MCTS.
 - `Game`: encapsulates a complete Hex game, handling the game loop, player turns, board management, and state transitions for two players.
 - `console_interface`: a suite of functions that provide an interactive console interface for users to set up and play different configurations of the Hex game, handle user input validation, manage game parameters, and display relevant game information.